Skip to content

 Module Scope

 In Zova, the actual business code development is done in modules.
-As a relatively independent business unit, the module contains various types of resources: Config, Constant, Locale I18n, Error exception, Component, Api Service, etc. In order to uniformly manage these resources and facilitate the definition and use of resources, Zova provides the Scope object
+As a relatively independent business unit, the module contains various types of resources: Config, Constant, Locale I18n, Error exception, Api Service, etc. In order to uniformly manage these resources and facilitate the definition and use of resources, Zova provides the Scope object

 Why is Zova's IOC container code more concise?